Web Design Tips: Key Highlights

 - Track analytics: Analytics tools like Google Analytics or Hotjar, can help you gain insights on user behavior, click patterns and popular features

-By identifying visitor pain points, tailoring your content and optimizing functionality, you can create a website that truly connects with your audience, ultimately leading to better engagement and conversions.
+By identifying visitor needs, tailoring your content and optimizing functionality, you can create a website that truly connects with your audience, ultimately leading to better engagement and conversions.

 12. Create User Personas

-Your website doesn’t have to appeal to everyone.
-Instead, it needs to appeal to your potential customer, which is where a user persona comes in.
+Your website doesn’t have to appeal to everyone, but instead, it should focus on potential customer, which is where a user persona comes in.

-A user persona is a fictional representation of an ideal customer, constructed based on user research to encapsulate their needs, goals, and behavior patterns.
+This is a fictional representation of an ideal customer, constructed based on user research to encapsulate their needs, goals and behavior patterns.

 - Create a fictional character name